Here are a few answers to frequently asked questions we receive about our LEGO railway displays, and the LEGO train hobby itself.

 - Brick Model Railroader Magazine – written by some excellent adult LEGO fans who are truly passionate about the LEGO train hobby.

-5. Where can I find a list of LEGO events in the UK?
+5. Where can I find a list of LEGO shows in the UK?